Weather of 2007: February 21–26

+A storm moved onto the northern California coast early on the 21st, leading to 1–3 ft of snow across the southern Cascades, Siskiyous, Sierra Nevada, and the mountains of southern California.
+It also gave moderate snowfall accumulations across the Canadian Prairies between 4 and 8 in across Manitoba.

 Snowfall amounts from 12 to 24 in were common in Minnesota, Iowa, Wisconsin, and Illinois, while lighter amounts were reported in Michigan and Ontario.
 Winona, Minnesota recorded the highest official snowfall total in this region, with 29.5 in as well as La Crosse, Wisconsin with 21 in.
 Up to 1.5 in of ice accumulation was reported from Iowa eastward into northern Indiana.
 Sustained winds of 30–40 mph resulted in severe blowing and drifting in some of these locations.
 10 people were killed in traffic accidents during the storm including 8 in Wisconsin, one in Ontario and one in Kansas.
-A forty car pileup resulted in the closing of Interstate 70 between Denver and Goodland, Kansas.
-This storm caused massive delays and cancellations at Chicago O'Hare and Midway Airport.
-At one point, 250,000 customers in Iowa were without power.
-Some people got their power back quickly, for others it took quite a while.
-The storm then moved into the mid-Atlantic states, where up to 8 inches accumulated.
-Blizzard or winter storm warnings were in effect at one point in Kansas, Nebraska, South Dakota, Iowa, Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, Maryland, Virginia, West Virginia and Washington, D.C.

 The storm also brought severe thunderstorms and tornadoes from Kansas to Alabama, hitting Arkansas especially hard, where Dumas was heavily damaged by a tornado.

 February 22–23

 A snowstorm moved across Scandinavia in northern Europe dumping heavy amounts of snow.
 The storm was blamed for one fatality in Denmark, while hundreds of flights from Copenhagen and Sweden were cancelled.
 Numerous motorists were stranded due to drifts that reached locally 3-meters high.
 A sports hall in Thisted, Denmark also collapsed but the building was vacant.

 The 2007 Mozambican flood began in late December 2006 when the Cahora Bassa Dam overflowed from heavy rains on Southern Africa.
 It worsened in February 2007 when the Zambezi River broke its banks, flooding the surrounding areas in Mozambique.
 The Chire and Rivubue rivers have also flooded.
-Avbout 80,600 were evacuated.
-There were 29 known and 10 unconfirmed deaths in Mozambique.